rknell/react-native-code-push/docs/multi-deployment-testing-ios.md

 And that's it!
 Now when you run or build your app, your staging builds will automatically be configured to sync with your `Staging` deployment, and your release builds will be configured to sync with your `Production` deployment.

-*NOTE: CocoaPods users may need to run `pod install` before building with their new release configuration.*
+*NOTE: CocoaPods users may need to run `pod install` before building with their new release configuration - even if you are not using CocoaPods for code push but are using it in your project *

-*Note: If you encounter the error message `ld: library not found for ...`, please consult [this issue](https://github.com/Microsoft/react-native-code-push/issues/426) for a possible solution.*
+*Note: If you encounter the error message `ld: library not found for ...`, please consult [this issue](https://github.com/Microsoft/react-native-code-push/issues/426) for a possible solution.
+This may also happen if you fail to run `pod install` and are using CocoaPods as above*

 Additionally, if you want to give them seperate names and/or icons, you can modify the `Product Bundle Identifier`, `Product Name` and `Asset Catalog App Icon Set Name` build settings, which will allow your staging builds to be distinguishable from release builds when installed on the same device.